codebyDA/Sales-Performance-Report-in-MySQL/README.md

 # Sales-Performance-Report-in-SQL
 #### <sup><b>DQLab</b></sup> Project Data Analysis for Retail: Sales Performance Report

-### > BACKGROUND ──

-<sup><b>DQLab</b></sup> Project, illustrating about a finance company that distributes financing to the community through branches of its company spread across various regions, there are agents in charge of finding and listing potential partners who will apply for loans to the company.

-this <b>project focuses on the performance of each branch of the company.</b>

 ### > A SIMPLE GUIDE STEP-BY-STEP DATASET QUERIES ──